 In both cases 32/64, if your PC has dead chips (not bad) but old chips that support for it ended at XP,VISTA or W7, just be aware, nobody can make driver pop out of thin air. (dead support equals no drivers on earth)

-64bit is limited by the processor present (Gen 4 up) and the HD graphics chip (and even BIOS versions) Fresh Installed of 64bit may need Gen 5 ECU up.
+64bit is limited by the processor present (Gen 4 up Gen3, upgrade only) and the HD graphics chip (and even BIOS versions) Fresh Installed of 64bit may need Gen 5 ECU up.

 W10-64 has many limits on the processor to get all full features and a secure OS.
 (W10 has newer minimum security levels that must be met)

-64 bit will also fail on some Motherboard, due to wrong BIOS version or will never work ever, lacking any future updates.
+64 bit will also fail on some Motherboards and due to wrong BIOS version.

 The first thing that will limit you, will be the GPU present and for sure how old it is.